 Chacachacare – come to my island!

 By Omilla Mungroo.
 “I sit and wait, deserted with all my jewels.
 I lie alone at nights like one drifted apart from incongruous main lands, not sure to which I really belong, but claimed by one; the smaller yet more precious in my sight, from my jetty, where I see lights flickering in the distance, and hear the far away, pulsating rhythms of soca music at Carnival time.
-I wait for those who will seek adventure, for those who yearn for seclusion, tranquility, even sanctuary when they soak up my salty air.
+I wait for those who will seek adventure, for those who yearn for seclusion, tranquillity, even sanctuary when they soak up my salty air.
 I am a home where no one lives, but a home only to those whose lives are enchanted by my beauty, and to those who taste the roasted foiled fish caught fresh from off my waters… I am Chacachacare.
 Come to my island!”

 Camping with family at Chacachacare